 In short, there are two basic kinds of energy resources: finite and renewable.
 The names are pretty self-explanatory.
 Finite resources are materials found in the earth in limited quantities.
 Yes, limited.
 Meaning they will eventually be gone!
+Certain new technologies may extend our ability to use finite energy resources but they’re still going to run out eventually.
 These finite resources include petroleum, natural gas, coal and uranium - the traditional energy mainstays.
 Renewable resources, on the other hand, are continually generated and won't be depleted.
 So that's a relief!
 Renewable resources include biomass, geothermal, wind, hydro and solar - the up-and-coming energy providers.
 If you aren't familiar with these, don't worry.
 We'll compare how these resources are used to create the energy that literally powers our lives.

 Now to the exciting stuff!
 Renewable resources are all continually generated, but they are all a bit unique so here is a quick recap of each: